mernst/uwisdom/ContinuousIntegration.md

 # Continuous integration services

-On github.com, you can view the table of contents of this file by clicking the menu icon (three lines or dots) in the top right corner, just below the word "History".
+On github.com, you can view the table of contents (outline) of this file by clicking the menu icon (three lines or dots) in the top corner.
+It's next to the pencil "edit" icon and below the word "History".

 To avoid unnecessary CI slowdowns, work on a branch in your own fork, and